kissinger31/openrig/README.md

 # openrig
-General rig python libraries and NXT rig build graphs
+OpenRig is composed of general rig python libraries and NXT rig build graphs.

 # Dependencies
 Numpy for Maya (or any Python 2.7)